Troy Terry lifts US past Canada in world junior thriller

 The game was decided in the five-round shootout after a 20-minute overtime period.

 On Wednesday in the semifinals, Terry scored on all three of his shootout attempts to give the United States a 4-3 victory over Russia.
-He beat the goalie between the legs on all four attempts.
+He beat the goalies between the legs on all four attempts in the two games.

-''Before the shootout, I was thinking about trying something different (than shooting between the legs),'' Terry said. ''As I came down, I decided I just had to try to go five-hole.''
+''Before the shootout, I was thinking about trying something different,'' Terry said. ''As I came down, I decided I just had to try to go five-hole.''

 The University of Denver forward and Anaheim draft pick beat Carter Hart in the fourth round of the shootout.
-Parsons then stopped Anthony Cirelli's attempt, American Jeremy Bracco missed a chance to end it in the fifth round, and Nicholas Roy mishandled the puck on Canada's last attempt.
+Parsons then stopped Anthony Cirelli's attempt, American Jeremy Bracco missed a chance to end it in the top of fifth round, and Nicholas Roy mishandled the puck on Canada's last attempt.

+''He's unbelievable'' Boston University forward Clayton Keller said about Terry. ''He's a guy that doesn't get nervous.
+He's always calm and confident and he just has that ice in his veins.
+He came up clutch for us again, and (Parsons) made that big save at the end.''

+Parsons made 46 saves.
+The Michigan native and Calgary draft pick plays for London in Ontario Hockey League.

 The Americans won their fourth title and first since 2013.
 They won all seven of their games in the tournament, also beating Canada 3-1 on Saturday in the group finale.